Orcro/urltester/README.md

 ### REUSE

-This project is [REUSE](https://reuse.software) compliant and uses SPDX standard file headers.
+This project is compliant with version 3.0 of the [REUSE](https://reuse.software) specification and uses SPDX standard file headers.

+### SBOM

+A software bill of materials will be generated before version 1 is released.

 ## Contact